metabase/metabase/docs/administration-guide/05-setting-permissions.md

 Data access levels for schemas follows the same pattern as for databases:

-- **Unrestricted access:** can all tables in this schema, including any tables that might get added in the future.
+- **Unrestricted access:** can access all tables in this schema, including any tables that might get added in the future.
 - **Limited access:** can only access the tables that you explicitly select.
 - **No access:** can’t access any tables in this schema.